-Web marketing is a broad category of advertising that may include search engine marketing (SEM), search engine optimization (SEO), email marketing, banner advertising, social media optimization (SMO) strategies and other forms of online outreach.
+Web marketing (Internet Marketing) is a broad category of advertising that may include search engine marketing (SEM), search engine optimization (SEO), email marketing, banner advertising, social media optimization (SMO) strategies and other forms of online outreach.
 SEM and specifically pay-per-click marketing (PPC) are fast-growing advertising methods for all kinds of businesses, and it's no wonder: PPC is relatively easy to carry out in-house, scalable and highly cost-efficient—if done correctly.

 - Start with solid keyword research: Keyword research is the foundation of successful Web marketing.
 Make sure yours is personalized and data-driven.

 - Group and organize your keywords: Keyword grouping enables far more strategic Web marketing for both PPC and SEO campaigns.

 - Commit to ongoing, iterative Web marketing: To see continuous benefits, make sure you're continuously updating and improving your search campaigns.

 You'll be able to follow these best practices with more ease and consistency with the help of the right Web marketing tools.
 Read on to learn how WordStream, a unique keyword management and inbound marketing system , can play a role in your search marketing strategy.

 How To Market A Product On The Internet: Start With Effective Keyword Research